 Most people simply love sugar.
 We will use it in everything from cookies to bread to coffee.
 Maybe you’d like to share this tasty treat with your cat, but is sugar dangerous for cats to eat?
 And will they even appreciate its sweet taste?
-The answers may surprise you.
+The answer is that in moderation, cats can eat sugar.

 As a pet owner, you are probably aware that your pets cannot ingest all of the foods that you enjoy eating.
 Their bodies simply cannot process the same types of foods we can, which is why particular types of human foods can make an animal very ill.
 Sugar, thankfully, isn’t one of those foods.
 So yes, your cat can eat sugar.
 However, many vets advise against giving your pet copious amounts of sugar because it can lead to obesity, heart disease, and diabetes.